selfcommunity/developers-doc/docs/apireference/v2/incubator/get_a_specific_incubator.md

 ---
-sidebar_label: Get All Incubators
+sidebar_label: Get a Specific Incubator
-sidebar_position: 1
+sidebar_position: 3
-title: Get All Incubators
+title: Get a Specific Incubator
 ---

-This endpoint retrieves all incubators.
+This endpoint retrieves a specific incubator.

 :::info